 A spouse, except one receiving educational assistance from the University, such as a graduate assistantship, is eligible for the grant-in-aid beginning two years from your date of regular employment.
 There is no limitation on the number of credits that may be taken.
 All levels of degrees may be earned.

 Unmarried children are eligible beginning with the semester coincident with or next following your effective date of full-time employment.
-The grant-in-aid applies only until a dependent child receives the bachelor's degree from Penn State or any other college or university.
+The grant-in-aid applies only until a dependent child receives a bachelor's degree from Penn State or any other college or university.

 Employees wishing to use the tuition discount for themselves do not need to submit any forms.
 This will be an automatic process through the Bursar's Office to apply the discount.